 So the third generation of the Focus RS is here and it's aiming to be the hottest of the hot hatches and more than that, it's looking like it's going to be extremely powerful.

 With Ken Block working alongside the team as a consultant, it's not surprising that the Focus RS has had such a focus on the stats.
 The Focus RS is coming in at over 345bhp due to the 2.3 litre turbo four cylinder engine.
-The four cylinder in the Focus is almost the same Ecoboost that's found in the nd in the new Mustang, but with some alterations including the new twin scroll turbo, a larger intercooler and an uprated exhaust and radiator system.
+The four cylinder in the Focus is almost the same EcoBoost that's found in the nd in the new Mustang, but with some alterations including the new twin scroll turbo, a larger intercooler and an upgraded exhaust and radiator system.

 Ford have said that the engine will rev happily to 6,800rpm, and promises that ‘the distinctive burbles, pops and crackles that are an RS signature' still remain.